 The symbolism of stars is tied to light and darkness.
 Stars float in the darkness and are seemingly alone in space, but they are connected to other stars, no matter how far apart they are.
 The recurring theme of light and the symbol of the child of a star are meant to be a message of hope.
 One that inspires Chise to continue living and moving forward in life, despite the hardships she endures before her fateful encounter with Elias.

-A trope introduced in the OVA is Riichi’s romance with Mayumi Niikura because it’s reminiscent of all the tragic romances Chise encounters in the series; her own relationship with Elias being ambiguous and not leaning too heavily as a passionate romance itself, but a warm connection between two people seeking acceptance from another person.
-As a new character and someone who develops a friendship with a young Chise fits as a parallel to her, he exists as a ghostly entity, stuck within the confines of a magical world.
+A trope introduced in the OVA is Riichi’s romance with Mayumi Niikura because it’s reminiscent of all the tragic romances Chise will encounter in the series; her own relationship with Elias being ambiguous and not leaning too heavily as a passionate romance itself, but a warm connection between two people seeking acceptance from the other person.
+As a new character and someone who develops a friendship with a young Chise fits as a parallel to her, Riichi exists as a ghostly entity, stuck within the confines of a magical world.
 They both suffer from the fate of being related to magic in some shape or form but are connected with their love of books, finding solace in escaping reality for a time to immerse themselves into the realm of fiction.

 Mayoiga, as explained by Elias in the final part of the OVA, is an interesting setting.
 It’s a world that draws people into itself but can only exit if they are able to bring something out of the space without consequence and those being able to draw something out of the space is met with good fortune.
-Chise is able to jump in and out of Mayoiga because Riichi is able to gift her with books belonging to the library as well as her library card.
+Chise is able to jump in and out of Mayoiga because Riichi is able to gift her with books belonging to the library as well as giving Chise her own library card.
 But Riichi remains trapped inside, never being able to be gifted with an object from the library.
-The space is destroyed by the invited rat demon creature because of its greed tainting Mayoiga, it falls apart to ruin and by extension, destroys Riichi as well.
+In a sad turn of events, the space is destroyed by the invited rat demon creature because of its greed tainting Mayoiga and by extension, destroys Riichi as well.